jonquixote/SMDIA/README.md

+# README

-# The **Product Constitution** is the conflict-resolution authority: if documents disagree, follow it and record the resolution in `DECISIONS.md`.
+The **Product Constitution** is the conflict-resolution authority: if documents disagree, follow it and record the resolution in `DECISIONS.md`.

 ## Read in this order